What is HollisWealth?

-HollisWealth is a wholly owned subsidiary of Scotiabank.
-One of Canada’s largest independent financial advisor networks, HollisWealth is committed to helping its advisors help Canadians achieve financial security.
+HollisWealth is a wholly owned subsidiary of Industrial Alliance Securities Inc. One of Canada’s largest independent financial advisor networks, HollisWealth is committed to helping its advisors help Canadians achieve financial security.
 Completely independent, HollisWealth advisors are never tied to one specific solution and can offer the financial products, partners and services that best meet their clients’ needs.

 What is PWM Private Wealth Counsel?